ganimaedes/qtev3/README.md

 # About

-This software is an attempt to bring Leo Liberti's Ev3 solver to compute symbolic derivatives to a graphical user interface.
+This software is an attempt to bring Leo Liberti's Ev3 solver to compute symbolic derivatives to a graphical user interface application.
 Qt5 and Mathml are used here to achieve this interface.

 For the original source code Ev3: see here (http://www.lix.polytechnique.fr/~liberti/academic.html)